Optimal additive quaternary codes of dimension $3.5$ and $4$: Exact values of and

 In Table~\ref{table_dim_4} we state the known bounds for $n_4(s)$ when $s\le 60$.
 Lower bounds based on quaternary linear codes are stated in columns headed with {\lq\lq}L{\rq\rq}.
 Upper bounds, based on \cite{blokhuis2004small} for $s\le 4$ and on binary linear codes for $s>4$, i.e.\ the strong coding upper bound, are stated in columns headed with {\lq\lq}U{\rq\rq}.
+Actually, for $s\ge 5$ the weak coding upper bound is sufficient in all but three cases, which we indicate in bold face and discuss in detail in Subsection~\ref{sec_nonexistence}.
 Values of improved constructions are given in columns headed with {\lq\lq}I{\rq\rq}.
-Open cases are marked in bold font and we remark that we have $n_4(s)=n_4(s-21)+85$ for $n>60$.
+We remark that we have $n_4(s)=n_4(s-21)+85$ for $n>60$.
 For $s>60$ there are improvements over the linear case iff $s$ is congruent to $2$, $3$, $7$, or $8$ modulo $21$.
 Generator matrices of the improvements are given in the proof of Theorem~\ref{thm_n_4_s}.
 We observe that $n_4(44)\ge n_4(23)+n_4(21)$ and $n_4(45)\ge n_4(24)+n_4(21)$ are attained with equality.